-In 1996, as the first company in the world, we started production on an industrial scale using friction stir welding (FSW) as a joining method.
-Today, we can offer customers aluminium panels that are up to 18 meters long and 3.5 meters wide.
+As the first company in the world, we started industrial-scale production in 1996 with friction stir welding (FSW) as the joining method.
+Today, we are a world leader in the industrial use of FSW and can offer customers aluminium panels that are up to 18 meters long and 3.5 meters wide.

-The FSW method provides high-strength joints without inclusions of impurities.
-Tensile tests show that the welded joints are almost completely free from stress.
-Det Norske Veritas has conducted bending and X-ray tests of the joints and approved the process for complex solutions in railway and marine applications.
+The FSW method has been shown to give joints with high strength values without inclusions or contaminants.
+Tensile tests have shown that the welds are almost completely stress-free.
+Det Norske Veritas has approved the FSW process for demanding solutions in train and marine applications.

 Learn more about friction stir welding (FSW).
 This paper describes the process and equipment, some user applications, the benefits of FSW and how it compares to fusion welding.Download white paper